mikhaildmitrienko/mikhaildmitrienko.github.io/_pages/about.md

   - /about.html
 ---

 Hi, my name is Mikhail.
 I am currently an undergrad at Columbia, where I study CS.
-I am very interested in topics at the intersection of cryptography and machine learning, especially differential privacy and adversarial neural cryptography.
+I am interested in topics relating to private computation.
+Specifically, I am interested in developing privacy-preserving machine learning models and leveraging neural networks to perform encryption.

 I am currently based in New York City and Princeton, NJ.